SKRohit/Customer_Segmentation/README.md

 There are three folders:

 ### 1. Script
-Contains two python scripts I used for the project. *Clustering.py* implements the clustering and *minisom.py* is a basic implementation of Self-organising Maps downloaded from [here](https://pypi.python.org/pypi/MiniSom/1.1.1) or installed directly via pip.
+Contains two python scripts I used for the project. *Clustering.py* is the main script that implements the clustering and *minisom.py* is a basic implementation of Self-organising Maps downloadable from [here](https://pypi.python.org/pypi/MiniSom/1.1.1) or can be installed directly via pip.

 ### 2. Data
 Contains the retail customers data I used in the project.